 Titus Fox was a Revolutionary War soldier from Wilkes County, North Carolina.
 He married Elizabeth Wright there in 1780.
 They lived in Burke County, North Carolina in 1790 and in the Pendleton District of South Carolina in 1800 before settling in Hopkins County by 1810.
 His father, James, and some of his siblings also made the move to Kentucky.

 Sarah Gill married John Hankins in 1783 in Frederick County, Virginia.
 Following John's Revolutionary War service, they lived in Wilkes County, North Carolina before settling in Hopkins County prior to 1810.
 Her parents are unknown.

 Thomas Allen Goodloe was born in Spotsylvania County, Virginia.
 He married Dorothy Waller there in 1776.
 By 1790 they were living in Fayette County, Virginia, which became Fayette County, Kentucky two years later.
 Thomas and Dorothy's son, Henry Lewis Goodloe and his wife, Elizabeth Berry, left central Kentucky for the western part of the state, settling in Hopkins County before 1810.
-The Goodloe family history back 200 hundred years or more from Thomas is documented in Goodloe Genealogy published in 1982 by Paul Miller Goodloe.
+Goodloe Genealogy, published in 1982 by Paul Miller Goodloe, PhD, documents the Goodloe family history back 200 hundred years or more from Thomas Allen.

 John Hankins was a Revolutionary War soldier from Frederick County, Virginia, the son of William Hankins and Jane Sharp.
 William and Jane may have arrived in Virginia from New Jersey.
 John married Sarah Gill in 1783 in Frederick County.
 They lived in Wilkes County, North Carolina after the war before migrating west to Hopkins County, Kentucky prior to 1810.